sfluhrer/ikev2-mldsa-support/draft-sfluhrer-ipsecme-ikev2-mldsa.md

 # Security Considerations

-TODO Security
+Other than the security considerations common to IKEv2 (such as make sure you select a strong hash function and keep your private key secure), the only security consideration is that the user must trust the strength of the ML-DSA signature operation.

 # Discussion

-We made several arbitrary design decisions while writing this draft.
+We made several arbitrary design decisions in this draft.
-This section contains the reasoning.
+This section contains the reasoning behind those design decision, and why we did not select the alternative possibilities.
-Of course, these decisions are open to changes - this is just a first cut.
+Of course, these decisions are open to change - this is just a first cut.

 ## ML-DSA and Prehashing